 If you purchase without a carrying case, then the components of the kit could be separated and might be stored in different places and lead to a hassle for you in finding all the components of the kit.

-To avoid this, we strongly suggest you to get a quality carrying case along with the Pool Water Test kit.
-If you go through our top recommendations above, you may have noticed all our recommended water test kits coming with a carry case.
+To avoid this, we strongly suggest you to get a quality carrying case along with the kit.
+If you go through our top recommendations above, you may have noticed all our recommended water test kits come with a carry case.

 Can You Test Saltwater Pools?